Dichloramine

 Dichloramine (IUPAC name: Azonous dichloride) is a reactive inorganic compound with the chemical formula auto=1|NHCl2.
 It is one of the three chloramines of ammonia, the others being monochloramine (NH2Cl) and nitrogen trichloride (NCl3).
 This yellow gas is unstable and reacts with many materials.
 It is formed by a reaction between ammonia and chlorine or sodium hypochlorite.
 It is a byproduct formed during the synthesis of monochloramine and nitrogen trichloride.

 Synthesis

-Dichloramine can be prepared by a reaction between monochloramine and chlorine or sodium hypochlorite:
+Dichloramine can be prepared by a reaction between monochloramine and chlorine or sodium hypochlorite, which forms hydrogen chloride as a byproduct: